Every traveler has their own idea of what makes for the perfect trip.

 Cabo, the tourist hub that it is, is one of Mexico’s most expensive holiday destinations.

-All-inclusive packages for families and honeymooners are the norm; with obvious downsides when it comes to uniqueness.
+All-inclusive resorts for families and honeymooners are the norm; with obvious downsides when it comes to uniqueness.

 Because Cabo mostly comprises of upscale resorts, it lacks diversity.

-What you do get in popular hotel zones (like Medano Beach) are beach access, on-site restaurants and open views.
+What you do get in popular hotel zones (like Medano Beach) are gorgeous resorts with beach access, on-site restaurants and open views.

 For inexpensive options, head downtown to find Airbnbs and hostels.